dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/CommonPatterns.md

 ### Automatic Handling

 The client handles 429 Too Many Requests automatically by default.
-You can configure the retry behavior:
+You can configure the retry behaviour:

 ```swift
 let config = SpotifyClientConfiguration(